yoctoalex/eap-lb-lab/README.rst

 1. Get a Custom FQDN (Fully Qualified Domain Name)
 ************************************************************************

-To protect mulpitple endpoints (North America and Europe), we will first need to create the Essential App Protect instance in the F5 Cloud Services portal.
+To protect multiple endpoints (North America and Europe), we will first need to create the Essential App Protect instance in the F5 Cloud Services portal.
 This lab contains a unique Lab Service API that generates a custom FQDN for each user of the lab.
 Use Postman and follow the steps below to get a personalized FQDN:

 `a)` Open the “F5 Load Balance and Protect Apps” environment variables by clicking the “Environment Quick Look”, click into the field of the corresponding variable, and type the value of user email in the variable “USER_EMAIL” (click **Enter** after typing the values).
 Do the same for the “USER_PASSWORD”.